GTMSportswear/front-end-developer-assessment/README.md

 If you need any help or run into issues, please do not hesitate to reach out for help!

 ## Completion
-Once you are satisfied with your end product, archive your directory and email it, or using your favorite cloud service, to nick.george@igtm.com.
+Once you are satisfied with your module, zip up your directory and email it to nick.george@igtm.com.
+If you prefer, you can use your favorite cloud provider (OneDrive, Google Cloud, Amazon, Drop Box, etc), too.